yuvaldolev/Jobs/README.md

 # Jobs
 Job Scheduling In C++ Made Easy.

-Jobs is library that provides an easy to use API that lets you schedule C++ functions to run at a specified time(s) using a human readable syntax.
+Jobs is a library that provides an easy to use API that lets you schedule C++ functions to run at a specified time(s) using a human readable syntax.

 ## Contents
 * [Getting Started](#getting-started)